 The prices below are based on two people traveling in July 2022.

 The same goes for Mykonos.
-The average price here is again around 500 euros, but just 10 euros and thirty minutes away by ferry is the island of Tinos.
-Where a normal room is not more than 70 euros.
+The average price here is again around 500 euros, but just 10 euros and thirty minutes away by ferry, is the island of Tinos.
+Here, a normal room is not more than 70 euros during the high season.